Last Updated on May 16, 2022 by Sorin Petroj

 Your backhand topspin needs to be a lethal weapon.
 But it would be best if you focused on the speeds here.
 For increasing the speed of your shots, you just hit faster and sooner.

-Table Tennis Skills – Final Thoughts
+Table Tennis Skills for Beginners – Final Thoughts

 Over time, these table tennis skills and techniques have drastically changed.
 But people still hold on to the primary table tennis skills for beginners and follow the new trends.
 This is the best way to approach this whole ball game.